gustavochotti/OCR-LLM/README.md

 # ocr2llm

 A professional-grade OCR + LLM pipeline combining EasyOCR and Gemma-2B-IT to extract text from images and process it with a large language model.
+It enables use cases such as automatic summarization of scanned documents, information extraction from receipts or invoices, image-to-text transformation for accessibility, and custom prompting over OCR-extracted content for downstream language processing tasks.

 ## 📦 Project Structure